 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-Jewelry Making is a craft that can be very rewarding.
+Jewelry-making is a craft that can be very rewarding.
 You get to do something creative and you get to wear your own creations.
 It is a hobby that many people enjoy, but it can also be turned into an income-generating business.

-Here’s a list of 20 handpicked tools that are considered the best in their categories by fellow jewelry-making enthusiasts and professionals.
+Here’s a list of 19 handpicked tools that are considered the best in their categories by fellow jewelry-making enthusiasts and professionals.

 They come in many different shapes and sizes and can be used for specific jobs.
-You may want to consider purchasing a pair of jewelry-making scissors for your toolbox.
+You may want to consider purchasing a pair of scissors for your toolbox.

 2. Nylon-tipped pliers

 Nylon-tipped pliers are different from standard pliers because they have a nylon coating on the tips, making them non-magnetic.
 They are used for shaping soft wires such as copper and aluminum without damaging them.

 They also have a soft grip, which makes them comfortable to hold, even when you are working on intricate designs.
 These pliers come in a variety of shapes and sizes.

 Using practice materials will allow you to know what materials are best suited for specific projects and which ones are not.
 It gives you an opportunity to try out different techniques and designs during your first few attempts at making jewelry pieces before working on the final material of choice.